• ROENFR

 CES – Economic and Social Council

-ROF – Regulation on Organisation and Functioning
+ROF – Regulation of Organisation and Functioning

 BEx – Executive Bureau